 - FMEA (Failure Modes and Effects Analysis) is a generic method commonly used in engineering design.
 It focuses on examining the possible ways in which a system (or process or whatever) might possibly fail and cause adverse effects on the organization (or the users or customers or managers or whomever).
 The actual causes of such failures are de-emphasized compared to other risk analysis methods;

 - The UK’s Institute of Risk Management (IRM), Association of Insurance and Risk Managers (AIRMIC) and ALARM, The National Forum for Risk Management in the Public Sector, jointly produced A Risk Management Standard back in 2002.
-It encompasses all forms of organizational risk, not just information security, using terms defined in ISO Guide 73;
+It encompasses all forms of organizational risk, not just information risk, using terms defined in ISO Guide 73;

 - ISO 31000 offers guidance on the principles and implementation of risk management in general (not IT or information security specific).
 ISO 31000 is intended to provide a consensus general framework for managing risks in areas such as finance, chemistry, environment, quality, information security etc.;